 11.3 Calibration Files

 The calibration coefficients for each PIM Analyzer must be placed in the calibration files directory.
-This is found in the C:\ ProgramData\Kaelus\PIM Server\Calibration\Transceiver\.
+This is found in the C:\ProgramData\Kaelus\PIM Server\Calibration\.
 These calibration coefficients are located on the internal USB Drive.
-Normally the PIM Server software will copy these files from the iBA to the local directory automatically.